 by Ron Smith

-What follows is a Keynote (Apple's version of PowerPoint) Presentation in which a careful (some might say tedious) comparison of characters from the various sources claiming to show characters from the plates.
+What follows is an (*updated and simplified) Presentation in which a careful comparison of characters from various sources claiming to show characters from the plates (*of the true Book of Mormon).
 They are:

-The document known in our church history as the Anthon Transcript which came to the church from the Whitmer family".
+1) The document known in church history as the Anthon Transcript which came to the church from the Whitmer family.

-Three lines of characters printed in 1844 in the newspaper "the Prophet"
+3) Three lines of characters printed in 1844 in the newspaper "the Prophet".

-Three lines of characters printed in 1844 on an advertisement for the Book of Mormon called "the Stick of Joseph"
+4) Three lines of characters printed in 1844 on an advertisement for the Book of Mormon called "the Stick of Joseph".

-The forgery created in 1980 by Mark Hofmann
+5) The forgery created in 1980 by Mark Hofmann.

-The Prophet and the Stick of Joseph characters were copied from Whitmer
+a) The Prophet and the Stick of Joseph characters were copied from Whitmer.

 I believe this shows that the characters on the Berger plate were copied from Hofmann, and not the other way around.